 Overall satisfaction rating among grad employees: 4.1 stars

 "Want to play a part in helping Australian businesses, not-for-profits and governments create value and improve the way they work?
 You’re in the right place!
 At PwC, our people build trust in society and solve important problems everyday.
 This is both our purpose and our passion.
 As Australia’s largest professional services firm and one of the world’s most powerful brands, our work has the potential to make a significant impact.
 We work creatively and collaboratively to deliver quality services in accounting, advisory and consulting.
 Established in 1874, PwC now employs more than 6,000 people in Australia and boasts a global network spanning 157 countries.

 Now, let’s get serious for a second.
 We’ll be upfront.
 The work is hard.
 It’s challenging.
 But this is why our people get excited to turn up every day!
 The opportunities for growth and development are endless and the coaching and mentoring programs we have in place are second to none!
 You will certainly never feel out of your depth or without support to draw on.
-As the most sought after Graduate employer in the industry, we are committed to helping our people unleash both their passions and their potential.
-We know you are capable of achieving the extraordinary and we are committed to helping you every step of the way.
+As the most sought after Graduate employer in the industry, we are committed to helping our people unleash both their passions and their potential to create a career that grows as they do.